A-m-e-y/ECE_510_Documentation/project_journal.md

 - This currently doesn't use any communication bus to transfer the matrices to dut.
 The matrix inputs are directly exposed as top level ports to the testbench.
 - Currently, this is not linked to the CNN model as well.
 My plan was to gain full confidence on the functionality of Matrix Multiplication happening in this engine.
 - After extensively testing this Matrix Dot Product HW Accelerator with cocotb, I was able to gain some confidence that it works as expected.
-- I tried adding some sort of communication bus to transfer the matrices to dut, so I created a new GitHub repo for this project -
+- I tried adding some sort of communication bus to transfer the matrices to the dut, so I created a new GitHub repo for this project -
 - 🔗 GitHub Repo - [Simple_UART_Setup_v1](https://github.com/A-m-e-y/Simple_UART_Setup_v1)
 - Since I wanted to take this project to FPGA, I wanted to use a simple UART setup to transfer the matrices to the dut.
 - My thought process was that since our LAB already has a UART setup, I can use that to transfer the matrices to the dut on FPGA.